 These entry-level courses are required for students in Art and Art Education degree programs.
 Incoming freshman Art majors are strongly encouraged to participate in the Art & Artists First-Year Interest Group Program (ART FIG).

 Art 102: 2D Design

 Art 208: Current Directions in Art (theory & history)

 Art 212: Drawing Concepts & Methods (most art majors begin here)

 First-Year Interest Group Program

-Beginning art majors are encouraged to complete their six foundations courses as part of a first year cohort through participation in the Contemporary Art and Artists First-Year Interest Group (FIG).
+Beginning art majors are encouraged to complete their six foundations courses as part of a first year cohort through participation in the Art and Artists First-Year Interest Group (FIG).

 First-Year Interest Groups are learning communities designed specifically for first year students at the University of Wisconsin-Madison.
 In Art, sophomore students new to art are also included.
 FIGs are a unique cluster of UW courses, linked together to explore a common theme or topic.
 Students enroll in all of the linked courses as a set.
 Most FIGs are limited to only 20 students, and all of the students in each FIG enroll in all of the courses in the set–this forms the basis of their “cohort” or “interest group.”
 The purpose of the FIGs Program is to provide an interesting, intimate, and interdisciplinary experience that helps students make a successful academic and social transition to the university.